mikeinspace/stamps/Key-Burn.md

 <code>020202020202020202020202020202020202020202020202020202020202020202</code>
 <code>030303030303030303030303030303030303030303030303030303030303030303</code>

-Special Thanks to B0B Smith,
+Special Thanks to B0B Smith, Regan and RΞINAMORA for devising and coding this solution.